Queensland National Bank, Townsville

-Queensland National Bank is a heritage-listed former bank at 295-303 Flinders Street, Townsville CBD, City of Townsville, Queensland, Australia.
-It was designed by Francis Drummond Greville Stanley and built from 1878-1879 by C A Ward.
+Queensland National Bank is a heritage-listed former bank at 295–303 Flinders Street, Townsville CBD, City of Townsville, Queensland, Australia.
+It was designed by Francis Drummond Greville Stanley and built from 1878 to 1879 by C A Ward.
 It was added to the Queensland Heritage Register on 28 January 1994.

 History

-This two-storeyed rendered brick building was erected in 1878-1879 as the Townsville branch of the Queensland National Bank (QNB), on a site acquired by the bank in December 1877.
+This two-storeyed rendered brick building was erected in 1878–1879 as the Townsville branch of the Queensland National Bank (QNB), on a site acquired by the bank in December 1877.
 It was erected during the boom which accompanied Townsville's growth in the 1870s as the port for the goldfields centred around Ravenswood and Charters Towers.

 The QNB, established in Brisbane in 1872 by a group of prominent Queensland businessmen, flourished during the last quarter of the 19th century.
 In the 1870s and 1880s it was patronised by Sir Thomas McIlwraith and Sir Arthur Hunter Palmer, and for 42 years, from 1879 until 1921, the QNB held the Queensland Government's banking account.
 Despite financial scandals and collapse in the early 1890s, the QNB contributed substantially to the development of North Queensland, lending generously to mining, pastoral and sugar interests.
 It was the third bank to establish a branch in Townsville, in a small timber cottage in 1873.
 In 1875, the QNB purchased a site in Wickham Street, on which larger premises were erected in 1876.
 This building was destroyed by fire in 1877, following which the bank operated from temporary rented premises until the present Flinders Street building was completed in 1879.